neo-ngd/LogPlugin/README.md

-# Logging System For Consensus Nodes
+# Monitoring System For Consensus Nodes

 ## system architecture
 ![system](https://github.com/KickSeason/LogBackend/blob/master/log-monitor.png)

-This logging system is composed with 3 parts:
+This monitoring system is composed with 3 parts:
 [LogPlugin](https://github.com/neo-ngd/LogPlugin.git) is for sending neo-cli's log to LogServer.
 [LogServer](https://github.com/neo-ngd/LogServer) is for persisting logs into files and sending to partners.
 [LogMonitor](https://github.com/neo-ngd/LogMonitor) is the website to view realtime logs.